steveloughran/formality/styleguide/styleguide.md

 Hadoop prioritizes correctness over performance.
 It absolutely prioritizes data preservation over performance.
 Data must not get lost or corrupted.

+That said, Hadoop is designed to scale to tens of thousands of machines.
+Algorithms should be designed to scale: ideally `O(1)`, failing that something `O(lg(n))`.

+## Protobuf and RPC

+* New fields on existing messages must be `optional`, otherwise all existing clients will be unable to talk to the far end.
+* Accordingly, services must be designed to have a valid default for a new field, handling the absence of a field value gracefully.

 ## Security

 Hadoop supports insecure clusters and secure "Kerberized" clusters.